PUNCH-Cyber/eileen/README.md

 # Eileen
-Eileen is a Slack and Bigtime timecard enforcement bot.
+Eileen is a Slack and Bigtime timecard bot designed to encourage compliance.

 ![Eileen](example.png)